 When talking with your young family members think about their level of understanding and their coping patterns.
 Answer their questions truthfully and simply, but only answer what is being asked.
 Encourage their expression of feelings and accept them.
 Avoid using terms like "gone away", "sleeping", or "passed on."
 Share your feelings and beliefs with them, always offering your love and support.

-Hospice of Lansing, Stoneleigh Residence and Ionia Area Hospice offer free bereavement counseling to community members as well as to families who have used our hospice service.
+Hospice of Lansing/ Stoneleigh Residence and Ionia Area Hospice offer free bereavement counseling to community members and families who have used our hospice service.
+Please call for grief support.